triton-inference-server/python_backend/README.md

 ## Limitations

-- The number of inference requests that can be executed as a part of your model execution is limited to the amount of shared memory available to the Triton server.
-If you are using Docker to start the TritonServer, you can control the shared memory usage using the [`--shm-size`](https://docs.docker.com/engine/reference/run/) flag.
+[`--shm-size`](https://docs.docker.com/engine/reference/run/) flag.
 - You need to make sure that the inference requests performed as a part of your model do not create a circular dependency.
 For example, if model A performs an inference request